Kathryn Le Grice was born in Swansea in 1972. She

 San Francisco Bay Area.

 patterns and forms we see everyday, both in the movements of the natural

 world, and in the landscapes, cityscapes, and interiors in which we live.
 Her

-has provided the subject matter for much of her work, although she has gathered inspiration from many
+matter for much of her work, although she has gathered inspiration from many

 places.
 Her unique style of highly patterned cityscapes developed as a result

 of visits to New York and Paris,

 and she has been inspired by the landscape and light of Italy, Spain

-years, Kathryn has become interested in painting both interiors – her
+few years, Kathryn has become interested in painting both interiors – her

 studios, living spaces and hotel rooms – and also ‘patterned portraits’,